 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Purchasing a used car over a new vehicle is a great option for many drivers.
-As inflation rates in the U.S. soar to record high numbers, Americans are seeing its effects at the grocery store checkout and at the gas pump.
-And with the new vehicle costs averaging close to $47,000 in early 2022, according to Kelley Blue Book, now might be the perfect time to save some money and buy used.
+As inflation rates in the U.S. soar to record-high numbers, Americans are seeing its effects at the grocery store checkout and at the gas pump.
+And with the new vehicle costs averaging close to $48,500 in August 2023, according to Kelley Blue Book, now might be the perfect time to save money by buying used.

 Buying used will save you money

 Going for a used car rather than a new one can save you big bucks in several ways.
 A used vehicle will cost less based on sticker price alone — but that’s not where the savings stop.
 You will also be reaching for your wallet much less than if you drove a brand-new vehicle in terms of fees, insurance and vehicle depreciation.

 The average monthly payment in the third quarter of 2023 for a used vehicle is $533, while drivers financing a new vehicle paid $726, according to Experian.
 Saving nearly $200 a month adds up quickly, and you could end up saving thousands by going for a used car over a new one.
 While paying a lower purchase price for the same car model of a different year is the obvious reason to buy a used car, there are others as well.